McCormick Place Convention Center—Grand Ballroom—Level 1

 Nineteen states (Alabama, Connecticut, Delaware, Florida, Georgia, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas and Virginia) and the District of Columbia currently have some form of hurricane or named storm deductible in place.
 Other states may allow insurers to include hurricane deductibles in property insurance products.

-Status: The NAIC's Property and Casualty Insurance (C) Committee is charged with monitoring and responding to issues associated with the property/casualty insurance market in the U.S. The Transparency and Readability of Consumer Information (C) Working Group is charged with facilitating consumers' capacity to understand the content of insurance policies and assist with drafting language for consumer-facing documents.
+The NAIC's Property and Casualty Insurance (C) Committee is charged with monitoring and responding to issues related to P&C insurance products.
+The Transparency and Readability of Consumer Information (C) Working Group works to facilitate consumers' understanding of the content of insurance policies.